andrewhao/built-to-last-talk/slides.md

 ### Problem statement

-Systems too often become unmaintainable because there are imprecise, lazy names between code and the business.
+Systems become unmaintainable because there are imprecise and inconsistent names between code and the business.

 ---